 The atmosphere here is characterised by outstanding behaviour for learning and energetic, innovative teaching.
 Learning opportunities nurture creativity and enterprise.
 Our staff are dedicated to sustaining a school where excellent teaching enables students to develop their abilities to the full.
 A very well designed curriculum exerts a powerful influence on learning.
 Students follow a broad and balanced curriculum and nearly all students in KS4 take a GCSE in French or German and a Humanities subject.

 On 1 April 2011 Plymstock School became an academy as part of the coalition government’s outstanding schools initiative.
 Having been designated as a Specialist Sports College we continue to provide a wide choice of activities.
 The school is set in spacious grounds and has extensive facilities.

 We fully embrace the role of preparing our young people for the future and provide opportunities such as the ‘Our Way’ projects which have created an exciting model for developing the next generation of business leaders, innovators and change makers.

 In April 2013 Ofsted described Plymstock School as a place where “there is a communal and supportive atmosphere in which students have the opportunity to thrive”.
 High expectations and a sharp focus on learning and achieving are successfully combined with a pervading sense of care and support for individuals.

 Plymstock School is committed to safeguarding and promoting the welfare of young people and expects all staff and volunteers to share this commitment.
-The post is subject to receipt of a satisfactory enhanced DBS clearance as well as prudent checks of references and employment history.
+The post is subject to receipt of a satisfactory enhanced DBS clearance, which will include, if appropriate, a letter of good conduct from any country in which an applicant has worked or lived in within the last 5 years; plus prudent checks of references and employment history.
 The interview will include questions about safeguarding children.